rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 If we don't need to use any of the methods specific to the `Subtask<T>` type, and we only need to retrieve the result of the computation, we should use it as a `Supplier<T>` object.
 Java architects decided not to return a `java.util.concurrent.Future<T>` instance from the `fork` method to avoid confusion with the computations, which are not structured and give a clear-cut with the past.

-We must ensure the computation is completed before getting the result from a `Subtask<T>` object.
+We must complete the computation before getting the result from a `Subtask<T>` object.
 Since we're using the structured concurrency model, we want to synchronize on the executions of all the children tasks.
 So, we call the method `join` method on the `scope` object:

 ```java
 @Override